kazkansouh/odd-hash/README.md

 (which are not vulnerable to length extension attack so `hmac` is of less value).

+There are 2 connectives: `.` and `+`.
+These perform concatenation and bitwise xor, respectively.
+Currently no support has been implemented for padding or truncating values.
+Finally, There is a special function `hex` that hexlifies a byte string, while often not required there are some odd formats that need this.

 This is a fairly self explanatory specification and was inspired by the way [dynamic][john-dynamic] formats are displayed in [`john`][john].
 However there are some differences as the exact format